aarontran/snr-filaments/rsch-notes-fall.md

    field behind shock, etc.  All planar assumed.
 Mention early in paper (model exposition) that we are neglecting these effects.

-5. Discussed/explained the "effective velocity" explanation for D(x) behavior.
+5. (DONE) Discussed/explained the "effective velocity" explanation for D(x) behavior.
    Wouldn't D(x) be very large far downstream?
 Could explain by electrons being diffused (large mean free path) so fast that they don't contribute meaningfully to the rim, smeared out over huge lengthscale.